mattdesl/fontpath-gl/README.md

 Here is a quick overview of some pros to the fontpath approach:

 - More control over line width, word wrapping, kerning, underlines, etc
-- More accurate paths, matching the curves from TTF/OTF files
+- More accurate paths and metrics, matching the curves from TTF/OTF files
 - More control for rich text animations and effects (such as triangulation)
-- Better for scaling text to large sizes and dynamically changing and re-wrapping it
+- Better for scaling, changing, and re-wrapping text on the fly
-- Not relying on canvas means we don't need to deal with @font-face loading issues
+- We don't need to worry about `@font-face` loading race conditions

 Some downsides:

 - Not robust for Complex Text Layout or non-Latin languages
 - Not ideal for small (hinted) font sizes or bitmap-based fonts
-- Not performant for large blocks of text since each glyph uses its own gl-vao
+- Not performant for large blocks of text since each glyph uses its own [gl-vao](https://www.npmjs.org/package/gl-vao)
 - Triangulation with poly2tri is not always robust; fails with some fonts
 - The fontpath tool is not yet very stable or well-tested
 - Lack of anti-aliasing in some browsers, or when rendering to an offscreen buffer